marcelo-mls/post-on-the-wall-backend/README.md

 npm run dev
 ```

-4. (optional) To easily populate the collections with some dummy data, run:
+4. (optional) To quickly populate the collections with some dummy data, run:
 ```sh
 npm run db:seed
 ```